WPD arrests another suspect in connection to fatal shooting

 WICHITA, Kan.
-(KSNW) — Wichita police have made another arrest after a shooting left one person dead.
+(KSNW) — The Wichita Police Department has made another arrest after a shooting left one person dead.

-Wichita police were sent to the 2800 block of East Shadybrook Lane around 3:50 a.m. on April 29 for a shooting call.
-Officers learned the shooting happened in the 2800 block of East Stadium Drive, just around the corner.
+Wichita police were sent to the 2800 block of E. Shadybrook Lane around 3:50 a.m. on April 29 for a shooting call.
+Officers learned the shooting happened in the 2800 block of E. Stadium Drive, just around the corner.

 Officers found the victim, Christian Santiago of Wichita, dead in the front passenger seat of an SUV.